-Although the current flood forecast is generally mild to moderate, Extension Climatologist Mark Seeley reminds Minnesotans to watch for updates and be prepared for the less predictable flash flooding that can occur from spring through fall.
+Although the current flood forecast is generally mild, Extension Climatologist Mark Seeley reminds Minnesotans to watch for updates and be prepared for the less predictable flash flooding that can occur from spring through fall.

 University of Minnesota, Minnesota State Climatology Office, Department of Natural Resources — The most up-to-date information on Minnesota weather conditions.

 Five steps to prepare your family for floods

 - Review your insurance coverage before disaster strikes

 - Inventory your household property using List it or lose it: The case for household and property inventory

 - Protect your important financial documents using Red file: Your grab & go case for emergency situations

 - Make a plan to protect your family and pets